Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): Support the repeated shortcut (if you keep pressing a shortcut key)
 - BUGFIX (Alban): Improve shortcut support, the repeated rotation is now recorded as only one undoable action (just like the move, also debuggued)
 - BUGFIX (Alban): The TD 4.5V level crossing (#153) is missing in the BB part library for compatibility with TrackDesigner
+- BUGFIX (Alban): The content of the combobox for the key CTRL, ALT and SHIFT is not localized (because added in code).

 Bug fixed in 1.3.0.0:
 - NEW FEATURE (Alban): The LDraw 4.5V rail are now fully supported thanks to the new LDRAW parts created recently